 Wales: Who do we help?
 This information is for families in Wales.
 If you live in England, Scotland or Northern Ireland, please visit our 'Who can we help?' page.
 Who do we help?
 We help families across Wales who are raising a disabled or seriously ill child or young person aged 17 or under.
 You can apply to Family Fund if: You have lived in Wales for at least six months, or three months if your child is less than six months old.
 You are eligible to work and apply for public funds.
 You have not previously received a grant from Family Fund in the last three years unless your application is only for the following essential items (clothing, bedding, kitchen appliances, beds, storage units) where limited funding may be available.
 You are the parent of carer of a disabled or seriously ill child or young person aged 0-17 who lives with you.
 Your child is not in Local Authority care.
 You have evidence of entitlement to any one of the following: Universal Credit Child Tax Credit Working Tax Credit Income-based Jobseeker's Allowance Income Related Employment Support Allowance Income Support Housing Benefit Pension Credit.
 Your child or young person has additional support needs arising from a long term disability or disabling condition or a serious or life threatening illness.
 By long term we mean lasting or likely to last 12 months or more.
 I am not in receipt of any of the benefits listed above You may still apply but you will need to provide extra information about your household income.
 Our grants are discretionary and subject to available funding; we may decline an application where a family has a significant level of savings, capital or household income.
 If you would like to ask any questions or discuss this before you make an application, please contact us.
 You must meet all Family Fund eligibility criteria in order to be considered for a grant.
 Apply for a grant.
 FAQs "Why is there an income limit?"
 All our grants are discretionary and subject to available funding, so we may decline an application where a family has a significant level of capital or household income.
 "Where are you unable to help?"
 Families who have received a grant from Family Fund in the last three years cannot currently apply for the full range of grants.
 This is because, under the terms of our funding, we have to prioritise those families who have not previously received any support from us.
-If you have received a grant in the last three years, you can apply for a grant for certain essential items (clothing, bedding, kitchen appliances, beds, storage units), but please be aware that this funding is very limited and is provided by a separate funding arrangement with the Garfield Weston Foundation.
+If you have received a grant in the last three years, you can still apply for certain essential items like; clothing, bedding, kitchen appliances, beds, storage units, which we can consider through our Wales Essential Grants Programme.
+Please be aware that this funding is very limited and is provided by a separate funding arrangement.
 We are unable to help children and young people in local authority care, including those living with foster carers.
 This is because local authorities have a general duty to safeguard and promote the welfare of any child in its care, and to meet the needs of the child.
 There are some items which local authorities / public services have a statutory responsibility to provide, and Family Fund will be unable to help with grants for these.
 “Why can’t you provide the full range of grants to families who’ve previously been supported?”
 Under the terms of our new funding agreement, Welsh Government has asked that we prioritise families who have not previously received support from Family Fund.
-We can still provide urgent grants to families requiring support with hospital visiting costs and similar needs, or where a family is in crisis, and have limited funding available for certain essential items, thanks to the Garfield Weston Foundation.
+We can still provide urgent grants to families requiring support with hospital visiting costs and similar needs, or where a family is in crisis, and have limited funding available for certain essential items, thanks to the Wales Essential Grants Programme.
 We understand that, for some families, crisis can happen unexpectedly at any time and for many different reasons.
 Some of these reasons might include an additional disabled child in the family, bereavement of family member or a significant change in financial circumstances.
 In order to look at each application on its own merits, we will assess each application for a crisis grant individually.
 “My child was not eligible for help before.
 Can I apply again?“ Although a child may not meet our criteria and be eligible for help at first, this can change over time and they may well come within our criteria later on.
 Or a child’s condition may have deteriorated since last time and you now feel they would meet our criteria.
 Remember - If you are in doubt as to whether your child or young person would meet Family Fund's criteria, please apply.
 When we receive your application, we will check that it meets all our eligibility criteria.
 Find out about other support for families in Wales.